ryanjyost/wordduet/README.md

 - Use legit routing system like React Router
 - Use legit state management like Mobx, Redux, Context API, etc.
 - Refine edge cases (no issues with reloading, handle ties/tiebreaker, etc.)
+- Don't use inline styles, modularize or use styling library

 ### Security Vulnerabilities